TheProdigyLeague/srvSoft_DevOps/README.md

 This repo is the powerhouse of codebases for large-scale surveillance software suites.
 This is intended to collect, analyze, and store user data for various automated tasks and applications, including, but not limited to:

-- Targeted Advertising, Marketing, Ad Generators, Ad campaigns, and monitoring user bheavior.
+- Targeted Advertising, Marketing, Ad Generators, Ad campaigns, and monitoring user behavior.
-- Analyze Gnerative AI training feeders with intuitive mods that utilize content creation.
+- Analyze Generative AI training feeders with intuitive mods that utilize content creation.
 - LLML's.
 - AI API's.
 - Powering, leveraging, automation, tele-comms, efficiency, user data.